Bootstrap Seasonal Unit Root Test under Periodic Variation: Introduction

-This paper proceeds as follows.
-Section 2 formalizes the settings, presents the assumptions, and states the hypotheses.
-Section 3 gives the asymptotic null distributions of the augmented HEGY test statistics, details the algorithm of seasonal iid bootstrap augmented HEGY test, and establishes the consistency of the bootstrap.
-Section 4 presents the asymptotic null distributions of the unaugmented HEGY test statistics, specifies the algorithm of seasonal block bootstrap unaugmented HEGY test, and proves the consistency of the bootstrap.
-Section 5 compares the simulation performance of the two aforementioned tests.
+The paper proceeds as follows.
+Section 2 formalizes the settings, states the assumptions, and presents the hypotheses.
+Section 3 gives the asymptotic null distributions of the augmented HEGY test statistics, details the algorithm of the seasonal iid bootstrap augmented HEGY test, and establishes the consistency of the bootstrap.
+Section 4 presents the asymptotic null distributions of the unaugmented HEGY test statistics, specifies the algorithm of the seasonal block bootstrap unaugmented HEGY test, and proves the consistency of the bootstrap.
+Section 5 shows that in simulation our two bootstrap tests outperform their competitors, namely, the non-seasonal bootstrap augmented HEGY test by \cite{burridge2004bootstrapping} and the Wald test by \cite{ghysels1996periodic}.
+Section 6 applies our two bootstrap tests to various economic time series.
 Appendix includes all technical proofs.